heraclitus0/QSI/README.md

 Pulikanti, S.B.
 (2025).
 Recursion Control Calculus: A Formal Epistemic Control System for Drift Regulation under Stochastic Volatility.
 Zenodo. https://doi.org/10.5281/zenodo.15730197

-By grounding implementation in these theoretical lineages, the system gains the capacity to regulate in uncertain conditions—not merely reacting to change, but sensing when internal framing is itself becoming obsolete.
+By grounding implementation in these theoretical lineages, the system enables the capacity for agency in uncertain conditions—not merely reacting to change, but sensing when internal framing is itself becoming obsolete.